-Las Vegas have been changing in past years and becoming more family oriented.
-You can still find all the partying and gambling - and other sins - if you are looking for it.
+Las Vegas has been changing recently and is becoming more family-oriented.
+You can still find all the partying, gambling, and other sins if you are looking for it.
 But you can also find a lot of wholesome fun for the whole family.
-A lot of those activities and attractions are free or inexpensive but expect to pay a premium for major attractions.
+Many of those activities and attractions are free or inexpensive but expect to pay a premium for major attractions.

-Just to name a few of the family-oriented fun: Strolling down the strip; watching the various waterfalls and dancing water shows; Aquariums inside some of the resorts; Magic shows; Circus shows; Red Rock park; Gardens; Dolphins; Tigers; Atomic Testing museum; Freemont Experience; Water parks; Variety shows; Go-Karts; Speedways; Hoover Dam; Lake Mead watersports and cruises.
-Read further for a more detailed description for those attractions and more.
+Just to name a few of the family-oriented fun: Strolling down the strip, watching the various waterfalls and dancing water shows, Aquariums inside some resorts, Magic shows, Circus shows, Red Rock Park, Gardens, Dolphins, Tigers, Atomic Testing Museum, Fremont Experience, Water parks, Variety shows, Go-Karts, Speedways, Hoover Dam, Lake Mead water sports and cruises.
+Continue reading for a more detailed description of those attractions.

 Getting there and around

-If you drive in, your car will come in handy.
 You can always find free parking in this city.
-You can park the car yourself or you can use Valet services at all major resorts.
+You can park the car yourself, or you can use valet services at all major resorts.
 The valet service is always free, but you are expected to tip the driver who delivers your vehicle.

 Bus ride fares are about the same – a single ride for $6 per person.
-If you have a group of up to 5 taking the taxis is much cheaper.
-On crowded days you will end up waiting a long time for the next bus that is not already full to capacity - very inconvenient.
+Taking a taxi is much cheaper if you have a group of up to five.
+On crowded days, you will wait a long time for the next bus that is not already full – very inconvenient.

 Free shuttles are provided by some resorts.
 The purple bus starts from the Hard Rock Café resort and stops at several strip hotels.

-Finally, the favorite mode of transportation along the strip is walking.
+Finally, my favorite mode of transportation along the strip is walking.
 Save money and enjoy the views.

 Where to stay

-If you are on a budget and you really want to save on accommodations, then venture outside the strip for great deals.
-You can try Rio; Hard Rock; LVH; Palace Station and Red Rock.
+If you are on a budget and you really want to save on accommodation, then venture outside the strip for great deals.
+You can try Rio, Hard Rock, LVH, Palace Station, and Red Rock.
 Some of them go as low as $20 a night.

-Rio All Suites Resort is a very good choice.
+Rio All Suites Resort is an excellent choice.

 I always like to stay at Luxor.
 I love the Egyptian decor and the slanted elevators.